Pursuing Tick Bite Symptoms Amid COVID-19 Pandemic

 Researchers at Queen’s University have launched a new collaboration between citizens and scientists to eliminate misdiagnosis of Tick-Borne Disease in Ontario during the COVID-19 pandemic.

 Outdoor activities pose a risk of infection from ticks carrying viruses and bacteria.
 In response to this growing threat, researchers at Queen’s University are asking citizens for new insight.
-Masters student Emilie Norris-Roozmon is promoting a new anonymous online survey for anyone who has been bitten by a tick.
+Masters student Emilie Norris-Roozmon is promoting a new for anyone who has been bitten by a tick.
 In collaboration with her supervisors Dr. Robert Colautti and Dr. Rylan Egan her thesis research will use public surveys to track patterns in reported symptoms that are associated with tick bites.

 “Whether symptoms are severe or mild to non-existent,” explains Norris-Roozmon “we think this kind of data is valuable and underutilized in the study of tick-borne infections.”